Sadao, Thailand: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A, B, C and O. Take care to get the right type.
-The vast majority of adapters available online are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A, B, C and O. Take care to find the necessary type.
+The majority of adapters currently available are simply plug changers and require your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most countries.

 Airplane phone mount